bgoonz/gists-revamp/by-extension/markdown/fullstack-resource-guide.md

 - 🔥 [HTML Dog — Tag Reference](https://htmldog.com/references/html/tags/)
 - 🔥 [MDN — Tag Reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)

 HTML attributes are special words that you can use inside an HTML tag to modify or define behaviors in those tags.
-For example, by using the “class” attribute in a tag you can associate some CSS styles with that tag.
+For example, by using the “class " attribute in a tag you can associate some CSS styles with that tag.

 These references below are once again a sort of dictionary with definitions of all the attributes you can use in an HTML file.